vaughngx4/OpenSMM/ReadMe.md

 - This project is in early development stages.
 - Seek help on Discord(links at the bottom) for general support.
 - All errors (should) print to Docker logs, if you encounter any that you can't fix(not config related) or something goes wrong but no errors are printed, open an issue.
+- !!!
+BREAKING CHANGES !!!
+- Some variable names in the `.env` file have changed to match the compose yaml(for development purposes), please change yours accordingly.
+- `init-mongo.js` has been moved to the project root for ease of use. `quick-setup.sh` was also added to automatically generate `init-mongo.js` from your `.env` variables.
+- The data folder has changed. `data/mongo/db` is now `data/db`.
+If you wish to keep old data, you will have to make this change.

 ### What Works
 - Twitter text type scheduled posts